btskinner/rworkshop/_modules/syntax.md

 Loading package libraries
 -------------------------

-Package libraries [^6] can loaded in a number of ways:
+Package libraries[^7] can loaded in a number of ways:

 1.  `library('<library name>')`
 2.  `require('<library name>')`